zartata/BLRP/README.txt

         !.label              jump to label if false
         ..[label]            unconditional jump to label; exit if no label

-When a function is executed it's return valuse is stored.
+When a function is executed it's return value is stored.
 This is called the r-value.
 The operators set, store and restore this value:

         = argument           set r-value to argument